gotomoon/astro-tutorial-i11n/README.md

 1. **Add your content:**
    Copy one of the existing language folders (e.g., `en/`) and translate the files.
    Place it in `src/pages/{your-lang-code}/`.
 2. **Update the config:**

    - In `astro.config.mjs`, add your language code to the `locales` array.
    - In `src/components/Navigation.astro`, add your language to the `locales` array and to the `routeSlugs` mapping.

 3. **(Optional) Change the default language:**
+   3A.
 Edit `src/pages/index.astro` to redirect to your new default language:

    ```js
    ---
    return Astro.redirect('/es/');
    ---
    ```
+   3B.
+Clean up the sample language contents and configs in step 1 and 2.

 4. **Done!**
    The language switcher will update automatically by adding new language names, URLs, and country flags.